johandry/DevSecOpsVirtualEnv/README.md

     ./build.sh --vagrant

-This process will take a while, so be patience.
+This process will take a while, around 2 hours depending of your internet bandwidth, so be patience.

 The build script will destroy the virtual machine running, remove the previous box created and create the new box using Packer.
 Once the box is ready you can use the box file or publish it on [Vagrant Cloud](https://atlas.hashicorp.com/vagrant) so others - students - can use it.